Pakistani economic crisis (2022–2024): International opinion

-Chinese officials blamed West behind Pakistan’s economic crisis, and state media continues to talk about the strengths of the China-Pakistan Economic Corridor.
+Chinese officials blamed the West for Pakistan’s economic crisis, and state media continues to talk about the strengths of the China-Pakistan Economic Corridor.
 “Only China has given a full plan.
 From this perspective, it is the Western world that ‘abandoned’ Pakistan, and China is the one that extended a helping hand.
 And if Pakistan wants complete self-help, it cannot completely rely on China, it still has to fight for itself,” wrote Liu Qingbin, senior researcher at the China Digital Economy Institute.

 The US has expressed serious concerns about Pakistan’s debt to China.
 “We have been very clear about our concerns not just here in Pakistan, but elsewhere all around the world about Chinese debt, or debt owed to China,” said US State Department Counselor Derek Chollet during his visit to Islamabad on 15 February 2023.

+Since the Gulf Arab states that have traditionally supported Pakistan are now unwilling to continue to provide economic assistance, outside analysis indicates that Pakistan can only seek further loan support from China.
+Even though Islamabad may rely heavily on its bilateral partnerships with Gulf countries to secure a routine rollover of bilateral debt (and is likely to see some success on this front), its vulnerable external position will sustain concerns about a potential default and make it challenging to secure multilateral financing.